CODARcode/Chimbuko-feature-extraction/README.md

 # Instrumention using TAU
 When linking your executable(s), replace "${ADIOSDIR}/bin/adios_config -l -f” with "tau_cc.sh -tau:showlibs ${ADIOSDIR}/bin/adios_config -l -f” to get both the TAU link flags/libraries as well as the ADIOS flags and libraries.
 If replacing in a Makefile, it might look something like this: "$(shell tau_cc.sh -tau:showlibs) $(shell ${ADIOSDIR}/bin/adios_config -l -f)”.
 Make sure the TAU libraries are before the ADIOS libraries in the ordering.

+Consult https://www.cs.uoregon.edu/research/tau/home.php for more detail.

 # Setting up Directories for Dumping Information
+You need to specify using TAU flags, wheither you need to dump profiles or traces.
+Use "TAU_PROFILE=1" for profiles and "TAU_TRACE=1" for traces.
+Since in a workflow, there are more than one components using TAU, you need to specify specific directories where you want to dump your profiles/traces from TAU.
+The TAU infrastructure provides flags for this.
+Use "PROFILEDIR" to specify the the path to a dirctory for dumping profiles from TAU.
+Use "TRACEDIR" to specify the path to a directory for  dumping traces from TAU.

+Consult https://www.cs.uoregon.edu/research/tau/home.php for complete information on various flags and their usages.

+## Example
 // Changes in  workflow.swift

 import io;